unijoh/FO-Tokenizer/README.rst

 This tokenizer is a modified version of Miðeind's Icelandic Tokenizer: https://github.com/mideind/Tokenizer

+In this version, the command is called "fotokenize" instead of "tokenize".

 This is how you can install the Faroese tokenizer.

 # Clone the GitHub repository